lxkast/lxkast.github.io/_posts/2025-09-26-VR lens distortion and stereoscopic rendering in OpenGL.md

 }
 ```

 Now when we draw, we just have to bind each frame buffer and offset the camera position.
+Something to remember is you must update your projection matrix to use the new halved aspect ratio when rendering to each frame buffer.

 ```c
 static void render_with_postprocessing(world_t *world, camera_t *camera, const player_t *player) {